jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 When playing 2 handed investigators: Combination: guardian - mystic  or guardian - survivor or seeker - rogue or seeker - survivor or mystic - rogue.

+In campaign, between scenario, revisit if you need to stay on course of what the deck was suppose to do, or work on weakness or punch up strengths.

-Cards
+## Cards

+The core set has important common cards that should be assessed of why NOT using them.

 - Aquinnah: level 1 is very expensive for survivors.
 So could be used by other classes with access to resources.
 While level 3 is only accessible to survivors, with a cost 4 and better skill: it avoids one physical damage per round, specially good on aoo.
 It can damage aloof, and enemy engaged with another investigator.
 Try to combo with cards that make her ability trigger multiple times per round.
 It Should be useful to peter, william yorik to bring her back when her sanity reached 4.
-Use charisma and peter silvestre.
+Use Charisma and Peter Silvestre.
 Inspiring presence helps to reuse her and remove horror from her.

 ## Campaigns

 [chapter](campaign.md)
- s

 ## Scenario comments

 ???- info "Return of the night of the zealot: 2/29/2020"